How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

   In the early days of Microsoft, the company primarily developed software for the Altair 8800, one of the first commercially successful personal computers.
 The programming language used for this software was primarily assembly language, which was a low-level language that allowed for direct control over the computer's hardware. <br/>  <br/>
   The Altair 8800 was designed and produced by the company MITS (Micro Instrumentation and Telemetry Systems), which was founded by Ed Roberts and Forrest Mims in 1969.
 MITS was based in Albuquerque, New Mexico, and initially focused on developing electronic calculators and other scientific instruments. <br/>  <br/>
-They are so old that I couldn't find a png for them so I have saved their logo as mark.jpg 🕵️
+They are so old that I couldn't find a png for them so I have saved their logo as mark.jpg 🕵️ Mr Bill gates "Micro" -Soft come on dude.!<br/>  <br/>
+<br/><br/>
+As Microsoft grew and began developing software for other platforms, such as the IBM PC, the company began using higher-level programming languages such as C, which allowed for faster development and easier maintenance of software.
+C++ was later introduced as an extension of the C programming language, and Microsoft began using it for developing more complex software products.<br/><br/>
+  C++ is not owned or controlled by Microsoft, but Microsoft is one of the major contributors to the development and standardization of the language.
+Microsoft has been actively involved in the development of C++ for many years, and has developed many tools and libraries for working with C++.<br/><br/>

+Microsoft uses C++ extensively in the development of its software products, including the Windows operating system, Microsoft Office, Visual Studio development environment, and many others.
+C++ is a powerful programming language that provides high performance and allows for efficient low-level memory management, making it well-suited for developing complex software applications.<br/><br/>

+In addition to using C++ in its own software products, Microsoft has contributed to the development of C++ through its participation in the ISO C++ standardization process, and through the development of the Visual C++ compiler and related tools.
+Overall, while C++ is not owned by Microsoft, the company has played a significant role in the development and advancement of the language.<br/><br/>

+Android: What to say.. thx google..
 </small>